Stocks climb on positive earnings, economic data; yields dip

 The European Central Bank (ECB) meets on Thursday and is widely expected to keep rates unchanged.
 The U.S. Federal Reserve is also expected to keep rates steady when it meets next week but investors will monitor for clues on rate-cut timing.

-In currencies, the dollar index, which measures the greenback against six rivals, was down 0.4% after hitting its lowest point since Jan.
-16 earlier in the day.
+In currencies, the dollar index, which measures the greenback against six rivals, was down 0.26% on track for its biggest daily percentage decline since Dec.
+27.

 Japan's yen, strengthened after the Bank of Japan signalled on Tuesday that it could exit stimulus in the coming months.
-The dollar dropped 0.8% against the yen to 147.18.
+The dollar fell 0.54% against the yen to 147.56.

+Earlier China blue-chips finished up 1.4%, but were still near five-year lows.
+Bloomberg reported that Chinese authorities were preparing measures worth $278 billion to stabilise the country's slumping stock market though some investors were sceptical and unimpressed.

 In commodities, oil prices edged up with a bigger-than-expected U.S. crude storage withdrawal, Chinese stimulus and geopolitical tensions countering concerns about tepid demand.

-In precious metals, gold fell 0.74% to $2,013.59 an ounce after the U.S. business activity pickup, even as the weakener dollar limited losses, and investors waited for more economic indicators later this week.
+In precious metals, gold fell 0.86% to $2,011.30 an ounce after the data showing a U.S. business activity pickup, even as the weakener dollar limited losses.

 (Reporting by Sinéad Carew in New York, Tom Wilson in London; additional reporting by Ankur Banerjee in Singapore; Editing by Jamie Freed, Angus MacSwan, Chizu Nomiyama and David Evans)